-2021-22 Annual requirement Estimated replenishment delivery Event period Source of supply Performance a) Gum Cowal/ Terrigal system Up to 10000 ML/yr.
-1,413 ML (Env Water) 117,768 ML (S&D) approximately Total: 119,181ML 01/07/2021 to 29/08/2021 30/08/2021 to 30/06/2022 Environmental water Replenishment provided by rain and downstream tributary flows, combined with local rain runoff System completely replenished b) Crooked Ck. below Mumblebone Up to 4000 ML/yr.
-7,465 ML 17/11/2021 to 15/01/2022 Replenishment provided by rain and downstream tributary flows The creek was fully replenished c) Bogan R. Nyngan - Gunningbar confluence Up to 1000 ML/yr.
+2022-23 Annual requirement Estimated replenishment delivery Event period Source of supply Performance a) Gum Cowal / Terrigal system Up to 10,000 ML/yr.
+246,653 ML 01/07/2022 to 15/03/2023 Replenishment provided by rain and downstream tributary flows, combined with airspace releases and local rainfall runoff System completely replenished b) Crooked Ck. below Mumblebone Up to 4000 ML/yr.
+43,722 ML 01/07/2022 to 4/12/2023 Replenishment provided by rain and downstream tributary flows, combined with airspace releases and local rainfall runoff The creek was fully replenished c) Bogan R. Nyngan - Gunningbar confluence Up to 1000 ML/yr.
 Unable to estimate the exact volume.
-However, as per the visual inspections our best estimate is more than 1,000ML.
-01/11/2021 to 30/01/2022 Replenishment provided by rain and flows from upper Bogan River System completely replenished d) Belaringar Ck.
+However as per the visual inspections our best estimate is more than 1000ML/d 01/07/2022 to 30/12/2022 Replenishment provided by rain and downstream tributary flows, combined with airspace releases and local rainfall runoff and flows from upper Bogan River System completely replenished d) Belaringar Ck.
 D/S of Albert Priest Channel Up to 1000 ML/yr.
-As the system was replenished by Beleringar creek, we are unable to estimate the flows. >1,000 ML estimated 15/11/2021 to 10/01/2022 System replenished with flow coming down from Belaringar creek System completely replenished e) Ewenmar Ck.
-(Reddenville Break) Up to 1500 ML/yr.
+As the system was replenished by Beleringar creek, we are unable to estimate the flows. >1,000 ML estimated 01/07/2022 to 31/12/2022 System replenished with flow coming down from Belaringar creek System completely replenished e) Ewenmar Ck.
+(Reddenville Break) Up to 1,500 ML/yr.
 Unable to estimate exact volumes.
-However as per our best estimate ~275,000ML was diverted.
-15/11/2021 to 30/06/2022 Both pipe and road crossing flowed during period.
+However as per our best estimate over 996,759 ML was diverted.
+01/07/2022 to 31/12/2022 Both pipe and road crossing flowed during period.
 No estimate.
-Reddenville Break flowed for period shown and replenished Birchell's Plain Ck.
-Ewenmar Ck. replenished by this flow along with flow from its own catchment. f) Belaringar Ck.
-U/S Up to 5000 ML/yr.
-Estimated over 5,000 ML diverted 15/11/2021 to 30/06/2022 Replenishment provided by rain and downstream tributary flows.
-System completely replenished.
+Reddenville Break flowed for the period shown and replenished Birchell's Plain Ck.
+Ewenmar Ck. replenished by this flow along with flow from its own catchment.

-$^{^{\}rm 32}$ Tables 38, 39 and 40 extracted from Water NSW, Annual Compliance Report
+$^{24}$ Table 37, Table 38 and Table 39 extracted from Water NSW, Annual Compliance Report